AndritaLucianGabriel/BankingApp/README.md

    19. interBanking(String receiver, String sender, double value)
        > Method that allows a client to transfer funds from one of their bank accounts to another client.
 The method will convert the amount to his receiver's bank account's type of currency based on a conversion ratio.
    20. balanceCheck(BankAccount bankAccount)
-       > Method that allows a client to see the balance of one of his bank accounts.
+       > Method that allows a client to see the balance of one of their bank accounts.
    21. filterByDate(String IBAN, String startDate, String sign)
-       > Method that allows a client filter all the transactions of one of his accounts.
+       > Method that allows a client filter all the transactions of one of their accounts.
 The method itself first checks for the integrity of the received data, then uses the AccountStatement interface to check for the specified dates based on the provided sign.
 The information is received via Service/File/Resources/AccountStatement and then the statement is written in the Service/File/Resources/AccountStatementTemp folder based on the account's IBAN.
    22. filterByDate(String IBAN, String startDate, String sign, String stopDate)
-       > Method that allows a client filter all the transactions of one of his accounts.
+       > Method that allows a client filter all the transactions of one of their accounts.
 The method itself first checks for the integrity of the received data, then uses the AccountStatement interface to check for the specified period of time (startDate, stopDate) based on the provided sign.
 The information is received via Service/File/Resources/AccountStatement and then the statement is written in the Service/File/Resources/AccountStatementTemp folder based on the account's IBAN.
    23. filterByValue(String IBAN, double value, String sign)
-       > Method that allows a client filter all the transactions of one of his accounts.
+       > Method that allows a client filter all the transactions of one of their accounts.
 The method itself first checks for the integrity of the received data, then uses the AccountStatement interface to check for the specified values based on the provided sign.
 The information is received via Service/File/Resources/AccountStatement and then the statement is written in the Service/File/Resources/AccountStatementTemp folder based on the account's IBAN.
    24. filterByValue(String IBAN, double minValue, String sign, double maxValue)
-       > Method that allows a client filter all the transactions of one of his accounts.
+       > Method that allows a client filter all the transactions of one of their accounts.
 The method itself first checks for the integrity of the received data, then uses the AccountStatement interface to check for the specified range of values based on the provided sign.
 The information is received via Service/File/Resources/AccountStatement and then the statement is written in the Service/File/Resources/AccountStatementTemp folder based on the account's IBAN.
    25. filterByCurrency(String IBAN, String currency, String sign)
-       > Method that allows a client filter all the transactions of one of his accounts.
+       > Method that allows a client filter all the transactions of one of their accounts.
 The method itself first checks for the integrity of the received data, then uses the AccountStatement interface to check for the specified type of currency based on the provided sign.
 The information is received via Service/File/Resources/AccountStatement and then the statement is written in the Service/File/Resources/AccountStatementTemp folder based on the account's IBAN.
    26. paymentUtilies(String Sender, String Receiver, double value)
-       > Method that allows a client to pay his utilities using an existing DB in the bank systems.
-The method will convert the amount to his receiver's bank accounts's type of currency based on a conversion ratio.
+       > Method that allows a client to pay their utilities using an existing DB in the bank systems.
+The method will convert the amount to their receiver's bank accounts' type of currency based on a conversion ratio.
    27. currencyExchange(BankAccount bankAccount, String wantedCurrency)
-       > Method that allows a client to convert his bank account currency.
+       > Method that allows a client to convert their bank account currency.
    28. currencyExchange(String IBAN, String wantedCurrency)
-       > Method that allows a client to convert his bank account currency based of his IBAN.
+       > Method that allows a client to convert their bank account currency based of their IBAN.
    29. payLoan(BankAccount bankAccount, Loan loan, double value)
-       > Method that allows a client to pay more than one of his monthly installments using one of his bank accounts.
+       > Method that allows a client to pay more than one of their monthly installments using one of their bank accounts.
 The method recalculates the remaining loan and creates a new monthly installment and reduces the period of the loan.
    30. payLoan(BankAccount bankAccount, Loan loan)
-       > Method that allows a client to pay exactly one of his monthly installments using one of his bank accounts.
+       > Method that allows a client to pay exactly one of their monthly installments using one of their bank accounts.
 The method recalculates the remaining loan and creates a new monthly installment and reduces the period of the loan.
    31. addProvider(ProviderDB providerDB)
        > Method that adds a new provider in the bank's database.
    32. addProvider(List<ProviderDB> providerDBList)